Ralph Lauren picks outsider to be next CFO

-(Reuters) - Ralph Lauren Corp (RL.N) on Monday named Procter & Gamble Co (PG.N) executive Christopher Peterson its new chief financial officer, effective September 24, after Tracey Travis resigned in July to pursue other interests.
+Aug 27 (Reuters) - Ralph Lauren Corp on Monday named Procter & Gamble Co executive Christopher Peterson its new chief financial officer, effective Sept.
+24, after Tracey Travis resigned in July to pursue other interests.

 Peterson, 46, was most recently CFO of P&G’s global household care division, where he was responsible for strategic planning and financial management of businesses with combined annual revenue of about $45 billion, Ralph Lauren said.
 He will report to Roger Farah, the apparel maker’s president and chief operating officer.